 The groups with the fewest external restrictions and guidelines are those seeking a broad liberal arts background, especially those expecting to enter the workforce after getting the B.A. or those heading for postgraduate study in such fields as law, medicine, journalism, business, and so on.
 Students expecting to go to graduate school in English or directly related fields have somewhat more directed guidelines.

 Follow this link to learn more about film studies at Case.

-Writing students usually begin with the 200-level creative writing courses and then enroll for two or more semesters in one or the other of the primary writing workshops (ENGL 303 and 304, each of which can be taken more than once).
+Creative writing students usually begin with the 200-level creative writing courses and then enroll for two or more semesters in one or the other of the primary writing workshops (ENGL 303 and 304, each of which can be taken more than once).
 For the most advanced students ENGL 406 (Advanced Creative Writing) is available in alternate years.

 Depending upon their other interests, writing students are also encouraged to take courses in which they read widely in literary history, including contemporary literature, and to study the literature of some language other than English.

 Ambitious creative writing students with the appropriate grades and background may, in the senior year, elect to do a creative thesis, often a collection of poems or stories or a part of a novel.